RokasPuzonas/ktu-oop-report-generator/README.md

 else if someone else wants to make a website.
 The library is licensed under GNU GPLv3.

+**DISCLAIMER!
+This works on unix systems only!** Keep reading to see why.

-**NOTE!
-This library only works on unix systems, because of how inputs from stdin are handled.** If you have a suggestion on how to make this process cross-platform, I would be welcomed to implement it.
+This library only works on unix systems, because of how inputs from stdin are handled.
+If you have a suggestion on how to make this process cross-platform, I would be welcomed to implement it.
 But from by experience on trying to implement this, it was problematic.
+The method is called `ReportPDF.run_test` in [ktuoopreport/report_pdf.py](./ktuoopreport/report_pdf.py)

 ## Installation